 #3 Finding the Right Automotive Repair Shop

-The worst time to find a shop is when you’re stuck on the side of the road and you’re at the mercy of a tow truck driver.
-Having preferred shop can make a big difference between a good experience and a nightmare.
-As a general rule, it is best to choose a shop based upon the age of your vehicle and type of repair.
+The worst time to choose a shop is when you’re stuck on the side of the road.
+Having a go-to shop can make a big difference between a good and bad experience.
+As a general rule, it is best to choose a shop based based on your vehicle.

-As you look for a shop, remember that the most important person in the shop is the person who will be fixing the car.
-So, look for technician certifications such as ASE and I-CAR certificates, trade school diplomas and learn how long the technicians have been fixing cars.
+As you look for a shop, remember that the most important person is the one fixing your car.
+So, look for ASE and I-CAR certificates.
+And ask how long the technicians have been fixing cars.

-In addition to checking for technician certifications, look for shop certifications.
-Organizations such as I-CAR will offer overall shop certifications if technicians are ASE certified, have completed training and meet certain quality requirements.
+Also, look for shop certifications.
+Automotive repair industry organizations such as I-CAR will offer overall shop certifications if technicians are ASE certified, have completed training and are experienced.

 Get Automotive Repair Referrals

-Online reviews can tell you a lot and word of mouth is often as good as gold.
+Online reviews tell you a lot.
+And word of mouth is often as good as gold.
 If you are looking for a shop, spend some time reading online reviews and talk to friends you trust.
-And be cautious if you see red flags such as a lot of bad reviews and frequent ownership changes.

 Not all Car Dealerships are the Same